 Rinse and repeat.

 The big reason that seems so appealing is that I get to set my own schedule.
-Anyone that knows me knows that I’ll continue to be productive and probably continue to work part-time once I am financially independent.
+Despite setting my schedule, I’ll continue to be productive and probably pursue Partial FIRE.

 The idea of having the ability to control my own schedule is very alluring, though.

 In a way, this is just more autonomy.
 Except it’s the ultimate autonomy, because the ultimate commodity is time.
-It’s not money, it’s time.
 Being able to dictate when and how much time you get off by being self-employed is appealing.

 Having a side hustle will help you get there faster and provide satisfaction while you do it.